JosueDilmo/BankAppCA1-JosueSantos24061/readme.txt

 		rename the new-customers.txt to customers.txt
 	customer deleted

+###
-### Changed the variable path from absolute path to relative ./BankFiles
+Changed the variable path from absolute path to relative ./BankFiles
-To be able to to that had to change the location of the folder BankFiles to ./bin/Debug/net5.0/BankFiles
+	To be able to to that had to insert in program.cs a few lines of code to create the directory if that does not exist.
+	I think is working fine.
+Downloaded the .zip folder from GitHub and it worked.

 Abstract classes  *******?
 Interface *******?